vishnumaiea/Durvasav-BfPC/README.md

 # Durvasav-BfPC
-"Durvasav BfPC" is a bruteforce password hash cracker (BfPC) written in C.
+"Durvasav BfPC" is a bruteforce password hash cracker (BfPC) and wordlist generator program written in C.

 ---------------------------------------------------------------------------------------------------------